Gregory Villemin Murder: What Led to His Tragic End?

 Did Bernard Laroche Kill Gregory?
 Did Murielle Help Him?

 Bernard Laroche was first accused of murdering Gregory back in 1984.
 One of Jean-Marie’s cousins, he had grown up playing with Jean-Marie, but the two had gradually grown apart.
-It would be important to note here that Laroche was almost at the same social standing as Jean-Marie.
+It would be important to note here that Laroche was almost in the same social standing as Jean-Marie.
 He, too, was a factory foreman and had a wife and a child.
 However, his son was apparently a special child.

-Despite being a working, family man, Laroche was unkempt and often profane.
+Despite being a working family man, Laroche was unkempt and often profane.
 More importantly, he seemed genuinely displeased at the way he was treated by the Villemin family.
 Although he did not socialize as much with Jean-Marie or Christine, a reporter recalls the vitriolic joy that Laroche expressed when he heard the news of Gregory’s death.
 Jean Ker, who worked for the Paris-Match at that time, appears in Netflix’s documentary as well.
 Laroche said to him, “They’ve got what they deserved.
 They’ve paid for what they’ve done.
-I’m the poor stupid fool, because each time they need me, I come.
+I’m the poor stupid fool because each time they need me, I come.
 And they never invite me to their house on Sundays.”

 When the police brought in Laroche, they suspected him of having written the letters, but what got them hotter on his trail were the contradictory statements made by him and Murielle Bolle, his sister-in-law.
 He said that when he got home, Murielle was already there, while Murielle stated that he arrived after she reached home.
 Upon further investigation, it turned out that the 15-year-old had not taken the bus from school that day.
 The police clamped down immediately, and it was not long before Murielle admitted that Laroche had picked her up from school that day.
-They had then driven over where the man had come back with a young boy, possibly Gregory.
+They had then driven over to where the man had come back with a young boy, possibly Gregory.

 They drove into another town, where Laroche walked out with Gregory only to return alone.
-Although the police maintain that they gave Murielle the chance to recant or change her testimony, she stuck to her statement.
-Apparently, it was only after she had gone back to live with her parents, sister, and Bernard, that she recanted her statement.
+Although the police maintained that they gave Murielle the chance to recant or change her testimony, she stuck to her statement.
+Apparently, it was only after she had gone back to live with her parents, sister, and Bernard that she recanted her statement.
 This backtracking came when Lambert let it slip that Murielle was the one who gave the evidence against Laroche.
-It does not take much to make the leap that the girl was silenced by the family, to save Laroche from being painted as the guilty party.
+It does not take much to make the leap that the girl was silenced by the family to save Laroche from being painted as the guilty party.

 Did Michel Villemin Kill Gregory?

 Whether Michel was actually guilty or not, we will never know.
-With Laroche being killed by Jean-Marie, and Murielle sticking to her story, we might never get to the truth of the murky murder.
+With Laroche being killed by Jean-Marie and Murielle sticking to her story, we might never get to the truth of the murky murder.
 However, as per recent developments, authorities have concluded that more than one person might have been involved in the murder, and there seem to be hints of a feud within the family involving Laroche.

 In conclusion, the murder of Gregory Villemin might go unsolved, but as far as the suspects who were brought in, Bernard Laroche and Murielle Bolle perhaps deserved closer looks in the interest of justice, which might have happened, if Lambert had not taken the case away from the local police.